hanabi/hanabi.github.io/Reference.md

 ### The 5 Color Discharge

-* This convention only applies in the *Early Game*.
 * The *Unknown Trash Ejection* has precedence over the *5 Color Ejection*, so it is not possible to perform a *5 Color Ejection* if there are any cards of that color that are already played or already discarded.
 * However, in the situation where there **are** cards of that color that are already played or already discarded, it is possible to perform the move as a *Discharge* instead of an *Ejection*.
 * For example, in 3-player game: